High-Level Policy Conference

 12:00 – 13:00

 The hydrogen value chain is expected to employ more than one million people by 2030 and five times as many by 2050.
 The latest legislative developments add to the pressure to create a European workforce that matches the needs of the growing hydrogen sector.
 2023 is the European Year of Skills and many initiatives are being developed to support the reskilling and upskilling of the labour force.
-This session will closely look into the many activities in place, from the Hydrogen Academy to the Skills Strategy and the interconnection to current files as the Net Zero Industry Act.
+This session will look at the needs of workers as well as those of the industry in the new hydrogen economy and how we can build on the results of the current projects and initiatives to develop the skills, the knowledge and the opportunities needed.

 13:00 – 14:00